 3 (out of 4)

 It’s a new Laika movie – what more need be said?
-Maybe Boxtrolls has been lost to forgetfulness but Coraline, ParaNorman and Kubo and the Two Strings are some of the leading examples of what the most antiquated process of animation has left to uncover in an overwhelmingly digital age.
+Maybe Boxtrolls has been lost to forgetfulness but Coraline, ParaNorman and Kubo and the Two Strings are some of the leading examples of what one of the most antiquated processes of animation has left to uncover in an overwhelmingly digital age.

-As minute as it is, in relation to 2019 Missing Link is an unsailed channel in a sea of familiar.
+As wee as it is, in relation to 2019's paltry context Missing Link is an unsailed channel in a sea of familiar.
 Though almost all these movies are created with the intention to fail financially, hopefully the founding Knight family doesn’t discontintinue their factory of creative obsessions any time soon.
-As long as people are dedicated enough to continue stop-motion animation’s history of fastidious delights there will surely be enough patient viewers to carefully watch their tedious work intricately unfold.
+As long as people are dedicated enough to continue stop-motion animation’s history of fastidious wonder there will surely be enough patient viewers to beam as their tedious work intricately unfolds.